 2 skinless boneless free range chicken breasts

 good quality balsamic vinegar

-Place your chicken breasts between some cling film and bash them out with a rolling pin so that they are an equal width throughout.
+Place your chicken breasts between some sling film and bash them out with a rolling pin so that they are an equal width throughout.
 Sprinkle each with some freshly ground black pepper and a little freshly grated lemon zest. sprinkle the leaves of one sprig of thyme over each.
 Cover with the Parmesan cheese, dividing it equally amongst the chicken breasts.
 Lay 3 slices of prosciutto over each breast, overlapping them slightly and covering the cheese.
 Drizzle with a little olive oil and sprinkle with the remaining thyme leaves.